ttusar/coco/README.md

       `bbob-largescale` suites in which 80% of the variables have been discretized
     * `bbob-biobj-mixint`: a version of the (so far not supported) `bbob-biobj-ext` test suite with 92 functions with 80% discretized variables
+    * `rw-mario-gan`: a real-world single-objective suite with 28 scalable functions (in dimensions 10, 20, 30, 40)
+    * `rw-mario-gan-biobj`: a real-world bi-objective suite with 10 scalable functions (in dimensions 10, 20, 30, 40)
+    * `rw-top-trumps`: a real-world single-objective integer suite with 5 scalable functions (in dimensions 88, 128, 168, 208)
+    * `rw-top-trumps-biobj`: a real-world bi-objective integer suite with 3 scalable functions (in dimensions 88, 128, 168, 208)
     * `toy`: a simple, probably easier-to-understand example for reading and testing
+    * `toy-socket`: a single-objective toy suite with constrained and unconstrained problems to showcase socket communication
+    * `toy-socket-biobj`: a bi-objective toy suite with constrained and unconstrained problems to showcase socket communication

+* code-experiments/rw-problems contains the socket communication servers, the two toy socket suites and other real-world suites (downloaded when first used)

 * code-experiments/tools are a few meta-tools, mainly the amalgamate.py to merge all the C code into one file